maupilia/SRT/sphinx/Figures/Check-fig/Check-fig.rst

 	   :align: center

 	   The **Logging Display** shows the log messages related to the observation.
-New messages are shown on top of the previous ones.
+New messages are shown over the previous ones.